 Enabling Access to Greenspace During the Covid-19 Pandemic—Perspectives from Five Cities

 David Barton, Oslo.
 Dagmar Haase, Berlin.
 André Mascarenhas, Berlin.
 Johannes Langemeyer, Barcelona.
 Francesc Baro, Barcelona.
-Christopher Kennedy, New York.
+Christopher Kennedy, San Francisco.
 Zbigniew Grabowski, Hartford.
 Timon McPhearson, New York.
 Norun Hjertager Krog, Oslo.
 Zander Venter, Oslo.
 Vegard Gundersen, Oslo.
 Erik Andersson, Stockholm.

 4 May 2020